notsomeidiot123/KNL/Language-Docs/Reference.md

 print num1; //prints 26
 ```

-For types, as of v0.1.0, there are 3 types of variables implemented
+For types, as of v0.2.0, there are 5 types of variables implemented
 (any keyword with Reserved under description has not been implemented)

 - Var
 - Char
 - Label
+- Strings
+- Arrays

 Vars are the most basic type of variable.
 They are simply a 64-bit number.
 They can be used for pointers, for storing data, or packed strings, if you wish